 Uniforms – Players on the same team must wear the same color uniforms — Shin guards and footwear (cleats ARE allowed).
 The goalkeeper’s uniform must be a distinctly different color from that of his team, the opposing team, and the referees.
 The home team changes color in case of clashing colors.
 All players must wear numbered jerseys, and no two players on the same team may have identical uniform numbers.

-- A player wearing a soft cast is permitted to play with the referee’s permission.
+– A player wearing a soft cast can play with the referee’s permission.

 – Hard casts are not permitted.

-Two 23-minute halves, running clock, with a 2-minute halftime.
+There are two 23-minute halves, a running clock, and a 2-minute halftime.

-The referee’s whistle indicates the start and end of each period.
+The referee’s whistle indicates each period’s start and end.

 Time is extended if a penalty kick or direct free kick must be taken or retaken; the period in question is extended until the kick has been taken.